 Note: The temperature of the hydraulic oil must be monitored.
 Ensure that oil grade and monitored oil temperature together guarantee correct oil viscosity.
-See "Oil specifications" on page 51.
+See "Requirements for hydraulic oil" on page 41.

 Noise dampening

 Operating the hammer near residential areas or other noise sensitive areas can cause noise pollution.
 In order to avoid unnecessary noise, please follow these basic rules: